 The REEL OPPORTUNITIES programme is simple: We bring a film industry professional or college-level instructor to your classroom or school to speak with students directly – completely free of charge!

 Many students may not realize that there are literally hundreds of jobs involved in making a film.
 Through a series of workshops hosted by industry professionals, the REEL OPPORTUNITIES programme exposes young people to exciting new career options and the various paths that lead to them:

 From highly specialized post-secondary training to apprenticeships in the trades accessible straight out of high school, the industry caters to a broad range of skills and interests.

 If you would like to host a REEL OPPORTUNITIES workshop for your class, school, or community group, get in touch!
 Workshop guests can provide an overview of film career paths or delve more specifically into an area of your choosing.

-If you would like to request an online workshop for the 2020/21 school year, please write us at [email protected]
+If you would like to request a remotely-delivered, online workshop for the 2020/21 school year, please write us at [email protected]

 Check out our comprehensive list of Jobs in Canada’s Film and TV industry.
 You’ll see what’s involved in film-making from start to finish: whether working on a small independent production, to being part of a huge, big-budget team, there’s a role for everyone to get excited about.